Vicky Holland

-Vicky Holland (born 12 January 1986) is a British triathlete who is part of the Great Britain and Northern Ireland Olympic team, a 2-time World Mixed Team Champion and the 2018 ITU WTS champion.
+Vicky Holland (born 12 January 1986) is a British former triathlete who was part of the Great Britain and Northern Ireland Olympic team.
+Holland was the 2018 World Triathlon champion, the fourth British woman to win the title.
+She was also the first female triathlete to win an Olympic medal for Great Britain, a bronze in 2016, holding off housemate, compatriot and fellow world champion Non Stanford.

+A long-time fixture of the English and British mixed relay teams, she is also a 2-time World Mixed Team Champion, and a Commonwealth Games mixed relay champion.

+In 2021, aged 35 she competed once more in the women's event at the 2020 Summer Olympics in Tokyo, Japan, but finished off the podium, and was not selected for the mixed team relay.
+Holland did not qualify for the 2024 Summer Olympics.

+In 2024, she won her first European Triathlon Championship at the age of 38, the eighth British woman to win that title.
+She has five wins in the World Triathlon Championship Series, four of them coming in her Championship-winning year of 2018.

+Holland also competed in Super League Triathlon.
 She was born in Gloucester.
-She is the first female triathlete to win an Olympic medal for Great Britain, a bronze in 2016.
-In 2021, she competed in the women's event at the 2020 Summer Olympics in Tokyo, Japan.

-Holland also competes in Super League Triathlon.
+As of 2023, Holland is transitioning part-time to broadcasting, forming part of the BBC Sport broadcasting team for the World Triathlon Championship Series.

 Career

 As of 2012, Holland is 1.68 m tall and weighs 59 kg.
 She is coached by Darren Smith.

 While at school Holland was a nationally ranked swimmer before moving to athletics and taking up the 1,500 metres.
 She didn't begin competing in triathlon until her second year at Loughborough University when she was approached by British Triathlon.

 In the 2010 ITU Triathlon World Cup series Holland placed eighth overall, qualifying her for National Lottery funding as part of the World Class Performance scheme.